team-diana/T0R0-DrivingStation/README.md

 sudo apt-get install libvlc-qt-core2 libvlc-qt-widgets2 libvlc-qt-dbg libvlc-qt-dev
 ```

+## Compile and Run - with Makefile

+Change to main project directory and run Makefile using <code>make</code>

-# Compile from command line
+## Compile from command line
 ```
 cd /<path>/build
 cmake ..
 make gui_drivingstation
 ```

-# Launch from Command-Line
+## Launch from Command-Line
 ```
 cd /<path>/build
 ./bin/gui_drivingstation
 ```

-# Use Makefile to update project from Git, Compile & Launch it
+## Use Makefile to update project from Git, Compile & Launch it

 Create a Makefile with the following content.
 Substitute \<path\> with the path of your t0r0-gui-cameras folder accordingly
 ```